-The museum holds a unique collection of orders of knighthood from all over the world and is one of the largest of this type in Europe.
+The museum of Orders of Kinghthood holds a unique collection of orders of knighthood from all over the world and is one of the largest of this type in Europe.
 You can find the beautiful jeweller’s art masterpieces of various orders, including the ones from Estonia, Malta, UK, and even Poland.

 Free with Tallinn Card.